 THE MAN WHO STOLE THE SKY

-The story is of Ryan Charles, a field agent turned investigator.
+The story is of Isaac Tanenbaum, a field agent turned investigator.
 He tries to succeed where others failed – to solve the mystery of the man behind one of America’s most unique heists.
-Since his predecessors fixated on wide-sweeping and ultimately fruitless searches of the local woods in rural Washington, Ryan pivots, instead interviewing witnesses, suspects and over a dozen copycats along the way.
-Cooper’s bizarre and impressive hijacking of Northwest Airlines flight 305 pieces together in flashbacks as Ryan builds his case.
+Since his predecessors fixated on wide-sweeping and ultimately fruitless searches of the local woods in rural Washington, Isaac pivots, instead interviewing witnesses, suspects and over a dozen copycats along the way.
+Cooper’s bizarre and impressive hijacking of Northwest Airlines flight 305 pieces together in flashbacks as Isaac builds his case.
 Nevertheless, his investigation leads him further from Cooper’s real identity and from his own family in the process.
-Ultimately, one final suspect stands between Ryan’s professional triumph and the ranks of the guys before him.
+Ultimately, one final suspect stands between Isaac’s professional triumph and the ranks of the guys before him.